Poctlan (Mdz46r)

 Glyph or Iconographic Image Description:

 This simplex glyph for the place name Poctlan is a cluster of four curls of smoke.
 The three at the top curl to the right and the one at the bottom curls to the left.
 The smoke is purple on the outside of the curls and terracotta/orange on the inside.
-The locative suffix (-tlan, place of), is not shown visually.
+The locative suffix (-tlan, near), is not shown visually.

 Description, Credit: